Actindo-AG/Documentation/DataHub/UserInterface/01b_AttributeSets.md

 **Assigned attributes**

+In the *Create attribute set* view, no attributes are displayed in the list.
+You have to save the attribute set to add attributes.

 - ![Settings](../../Assets/Icons/Settings01.png "[Settings]") (Settings)
     Click this button to unlock the *Required* column in the attributes list.
 The color of the button switches to blue if the column is unlocked.
 Click the button again to lock the *Required* column.
 The button color switches back to gray.